yhpf/minimal-web/README.md

-# minimal-web
+# yhpf-web
-Minimal website. first try
+My website. first try

-First try on making a minimal webpage with only HTML5, CSS3 and JavaScript.
+First try on making a webpage with only HTML5, CSS3 and JavaScript. <br>
-This site is not going to ta be sponsive and it is going to be pretty basic.
+This site is not going to ta be responsive and it is going to be pretty basic.